 Most research storage systems use keyword search.
 Keyword search finds documents containing specific words.
 It does not find answers to questions.

-This process takes hours — if it’s possible at all.
+A product manager who needs to know “What do enterprise customers think about our pricing compared to our main competitor?” would need to know which studies addressed this question, find those studies in the file system, read or skim each one to locate relevant sections, and mentally synthesize findings across studies.
+This process takes hours — if it is possible at all.
 In practice, most people skip the search and ask for new research instead.
-The existing knowledge effectively doesn’t exist because it can’t be accessed at the moment of need.
+The existing knowledge effectively does not exist because it cannot be accessed at the moment of need.

 5. Temporal Discounting